navneetprasad1311/vsd-soc-pgrm-w4/README.md

 `12/10/2025` to `18/10/2025`

-This documentation provides a solid foundation in circuit simulation using Ngspice, covering DC, AC, and transient analyses.
+This documentation provides a solid foundation in circuit simulation using Ngspice, covering DC, and transient analyses.
 It offers hands-on guidance for writing and running SPICE netlists, interpreting results, and verifying analog and digital circuit behavior.

 ---